BLavery/STM32F030F4P6-Arduino/README.md

 beyond toggling a LED!
 No serial terminal.
 It's not connected at USB connector.
 And the HAL Driver software is too big, even using TX/RX and USB Serial adapter.

-There are three hacked-together arduino libraries included here, so that we **can** communicate with the F030F4, despite HAL Serial and HAL Wire being unavailable.
+There are three hacked-together lightweight arduino libraries included here, so that we now **can** communicate with the F030F4.
 These libraries are:

  - __SerialBB__ - a simple software (bit-bang) duplex serial driver, default 19200.
       So a terminal can be used.
 TXD/RXD.